ASHWIN990/hbhc/README.md

 ## Bugs

-Right now i don;t find any bug, but if you fonud please report it.
+Right now i don't find any bug, but if you find any please report it.

 ## Authour